Canonical reference for Pharos live-price selection, fallback enrichment, and source-specific normalization.

 low

-- fixed pegs -> stay in fixed-peg mode even if the reference price is temporarily unavailable; choose the best trusted fallback source and mark
+- fixed pegs -> stay in fixed-peg mode even if the reference price is temporarily unavailable; choose the best trusted fallback source by trust tier first, then reference proximity, and mark

 When multiple clusters have the same size, the winner is chosen deterministically by: